msiebert1/UCSC_spectral_pipeline/docs/install.rst

     docker compose down

-The make sure that you close your machine to connections with,
+Then make sure that you close your machine to connections with,

 .. code:: None